I quit a well-paying job over 20 years ago thinking that it would be easy to make a living in my own business.

 Starting a business today needs an understand the basics of a business.
 After all, if you have worked in a job prior to retirement, unless in marketing or sales, may not of seen how it all fits together:

 Making decisions about the products to sell and how best to do this

 Sourcing the products, making them or providing the services to sell

 Accounts, Administrative tasks and employment

-One of the benefits of living in a digital age is that there are a range of good tools don’t cost an arm and leg to promote your business or products.
+One of the benefits of living in a digital age is that there is a range of practical tools that don’t cost an arm and leg to promote your business or products.
 Better still, they are able to help you better target prospective customers or clients.

 The first thing to realise is that every business has to do the same three things:

 And to do that profitably, meaning being able to charge more than it cost you to make or buy it.

 The other day I answered a cry for help from a fitness instructor running a dance studio.
 They had sold several hundred coupons for fitness sessions through one of the daily deals sites.

 The problem was that their promotion was too successful; they sold too many.